 - Required: visa/residence permit, rental contract or hosting declaration, apostilled birth certificate

-- Open Dutch bank accountING, ABN AMRO, Bunq (easiest for expats).
+- Open Dutch bank account.
+ING, ABN AMRO, Bunq (easiest for expats).
 Need BSN + address.

-- Health insurance (mandatory within 4 months)Basic package €130–€170/month.
+- Health insurance (mandatory within 4 months).
+Basic package €130–€170/month.
 Popular with expats: Zilveren Kruis, CZ, ONVZ (good English service).

-- Driving licenceUS license valid 185 days after registration.
+- Driving licence.
+US license valid 185 days after registration.
 Then exchange for Dutch (no test required for most states).

-- Pets from the USANo quarantine.
+- Pets from the USA.
+No quarantine.
 Need: microchip, rabies vaccination (21 days before travel), USDA health certificate endorsed within 10 days of travel, EU pet passport format.

-Tips from Real American Expats (2025–2026)
+Tips from real American expats 2025–2026

 - Start housing search 2–4 months early; be ready to view and decide same day